Arts & Culture

 “Tubac is a Destination you don’t want to miss" Condé Nast Traveler

 Artists say Tubac’s location in the world’s ecosystem is embellished with “good light.”
-This good light provides a stimulating environment for artist to express their creativity and talent.
+This good light provides a stimulating environment for an artist to express their creativity and talent.
 Art in Tubac consists of every medium available to an artist – oil, watercolors, charcoal, glass, ceramics, metal, and wood.
-Native American jewelry, both old and new, abounds in the various galleries and shops, as do new and modern designs.
+Old Native American jewelry abounds in the various galleries and shops, as do extraordinary new modern designs.
 Galleries display the works of artists from all over America as well as local established and emerging artist.

 The Tubac Presidio State Historic Park and Museum is the site of the first Spanish settlement and fort in Arizona.
 This wonderful park, Arizona’s first state park, holds artifacts, structures and ruins showcasing 2,000 years of Arizona history.
 The museum is considered to be a must see for tourists, with a history museum, a transportation museum and exhibits discussing the important history of the Santa Cruz Valley.

 The Tubac Center of the Arts, TCA is a member–supported nonprofit organization with multiple galleries, a lecture and performing arts series, a gift shop representing local and regional artists, youth programs, and adult art workshops at the Tubac School of Fine Art, the adult education division of TCA.

 The center is open to the public and admission is always FREE.
 You’ll see and learn about the roots of Tubac’s artistic community and enjoy the permanent collection of Tubac’s Master Artists, those who embodied the spirit and practice of Tubac’s tagline, “Where Art & History Meet.”